 State Street provides investment servicing and investment management services to institutional investors such as mutual funds, corporate and public retirement plans, insurance companies, and endowments.

-State Street's primary business is Investment Servicing, which entails global custody, fund services, liquidity services, and securities lending.
-The company earns a fee from its customers, generally a small percentage of total assets under custody.
+State Street's primary business is Investment Servicing, which includes global custody, fund services, liquidity services, and securities lending.
+The company earns fees from its customers, typically a small percentage of total assets under custody.

-State Street's Investment Management business includes advisory services, investment research, and management of assets such as equity and fixed-income securities, ETFs and cash, and money market instruments.
+State Street's Investment Management business, operated through State Street Global Advisors (SSGA), includes advisory services, investment research, and asset management across equity and fixed-income securities, ETFs, cash, and money market instruments.

-State Street's main competitors include Bank of New York Mellon, JPMorgan Chase, Citigroup, BlackRock, and Vanguard.
+State Street's main competitors include Bank of New York Mellon, JPMorgan Chase, and Citigroup in investment servicing.
+In the asset management space, it competes with firms such as BlackRock and Vanguard.

 Since State Street has an in-house investment servicing business, it can offer investment management services at lower advisory fees.
 Most asset managers have to outsource trading and execution functions to other custody banks.
 They are forced to charge higher fees to compensate for the costs associated with custody, trading, and executing transactions.
 Additionally, State Street's Investment Servicing business helps it attract institutional clients, to whom it can provide advisory services in addition to the custody of financial securities.